 San Francisco is an environmentally aware city, so recycling is common and solar power is growing.
 Car sharing is available in some areas and many people ride bikes in addition to walking.
 In fact, because of the availability of BART, the train system used by many, and city buses, San Francisco might be a very good place to try going carless, especially if you can find housing near your place of work.
 Moving to San Francisco is likely to appeal to people who like the outdoors, because there is so much open space around the city, like in Marin.

 San Francisco is a fairly small area which is densely packed with buildings, roads, and homes.
 The traffic can be extremely congested at peak traffic times and if you are stuck on a freeway or roads, you might spend hours there.
 So, the best bet would be to try to find housing very near where you work, so you can avoid wasting hours of your day commuting, not to mention the stress and fatigue that go along with hell commutes.
 The traffic can be very thick at times, so your entire San Francisco experience depends upon avoiding it as much as possible.
 BART is very popular because riding it is much more efficient than driving.
+If you are open to riding city buses, there is MUNI.

 if you are moving to San Francisco from outside of California, and haven’t experienced California traffic, you might not be aware of how important it is to try to live near your workplace.
 Doing so is critically important to your quality of life.
 A person who moved to San Francisco from Kansas City, Salt Lake City or Minneapolis might be shocked to see how much time can be wasted by getting stuck in peak California traffic.